A Shockingly Good Analogy

 Have you ever been at a dinner party and someone said “I wish I knew a good analogy describing how electricity flows through wires?”
 Yeah, me either.
-But if you ever find yourself in this situation, here’s an article that was written just for those pesky situations where only Ask Dr. Ben will do.
+But if you ever find yourself in this pesky situation, here’s an article from Ask Dr. Ben.

 Electrical flow is almost completely analogous to water flowing in a pipe.
 Pressure is Voltage, current is flow (volume of water, or charge, per second) and resistance is effectively the size of the pipe.